lab1092/blender-manual_ja/manual/lighting/lamps/lamp.rst

    Point lamp with ray shadows and Adaptive QMC sample generator enabled

-The :guilabel:`Point` light source can only cast ray-traced shadows.
+The *Point* light source can only cast ray-traced shadows.
 It shares with other lamp types the common shadow options described in :doc:`Shadow Properties </lighting/shadows/properties>`.

 The ray-traced shadows settings of this lamp are shared with other lamps, and are described :doc:`Raytraced Properties </lighting/shadows/raytraced_properties>`.